Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Approximating the Stochastic Shortest Path Problem

-Thus, while the vector $\bv{\eta}_b$ is \emph{not} independent of $\bv{J}_b$, each entry is \emph{uncorrelated} with any deterministic function of $\bv{J}_b$.
+Thus, while the vector $\bv{\eta}_k$ is \emph{not} independent of $\bv{J}_k$, each entry is \emph{uncorrelated} with any deterministic function of $\bv{J}_k$.
 That is, for each entry $i$ and any deterministic function $f(\cdot)$ we have via iterated expectations:

-For $b \in \{0, 1, 2, \ldots\}$ we have the iteration:
+For $k \in \{0, 1, 2, \ldots\}$ we have the iteration:

 This iteration is a classic \emph{Robbins-Monro} stochastic approximation algorithm.
-It can be shown that the $\bv{J}$ vector remains deterministically bounded for all $b$ (see Lemma \ref{lem:etamin} below), and that $\Psi$ and $\tilde{\Psi}$ satisfy the requirements of Proposition 4.6 in Section 4.3.4 of \cite{bertsekas-neural}.
+It can be shown that the $\bv{J}$ vector remains deterministically bounded for all $k$ (see Appendix B), and that $\Psi$ and $\tilde{\Psi}$ satisfy the requirements of Proposition 4.6 in Section 4.3.4 of \cite{bertsekas-neural}.
 Thus the above iteration is in the standard form for stochastic approximation theory, and ensures that:

 where $\bv{J}^*$ is the cost vector associated with the optimal stochastic shortest path problem, that is, it is the solution to (\ref{eq:vector-dp2}) and thus satisfies $\bv{J}^* = \Psi \bv{J}^*$.
-This holds for any batch size $L$ (including the simplest case $L=1$), although taking larger batches may improve overall convergence as the variance of the per-batch estimation is lower.
+This holds for any batch size $W$ (including the simplest case $W=1$), although taking larger batches reduces the variance of the per-batch estimation and may improve overall convergence speed.

-However, because our estimates do not need to converge to the exact value of $\bv{J}^*$, we modify the iteration (\ref{eq:robbins-monro}) as follows:

-where $\gamma$ is a value such that $0 < \gamma < 1$, chosen to be suitably small to provide an accurate approximation, as specified below.
-We first define a norm for random vectors.

-\begin{defn} Let $\bv{X} = (X_j)$ be a random vector.
-We define the \emph{entrywise root expected square norm} (or $e$-norm) $\norme{\bv{X}}$ and its \emph{deterministic} version $\normd{\bv{X}}$ as follows: